spice2x/spice2x.github.io/CONTRIBUTING.md

 * Any additions to built-in patches (modifications / removals are OK if we have a good reason).
 * Changes to the software license terms.
 * Localization / translation for UI text.
 It becomes too difficult to manage by the maintainers.
+* Bundling third party DLL binary; e.g., Discord Social SDK, PC light control integration, and so on.
+These should be built as hook DLLs instead, optionally with [Spice SDK](https://github.com/spice2x/spice2x.github.io/wiki/Spice-SDK).

 ### Avoiding regressions